murk108/scriptorio/README.md

 **Intro**:

 Allows for in game running of user defined code.
-Fully open environemnt and no sandboxing (as much as Factorio's api allows).
+Fully open environment and no sandboxing (as much as Factorio's api allows).
 Also comes with my custom API/utilities, which makes scripting much better.

 ---